dabrahams/www.boostcon.com/content/pages/location/lodging.rst

 1-800-452-4240, but don't forget to inform the reservation staff that you are participating in BoostCon 2008 to get the conference rate.

+.. admonition:: Important

+   If you call the Aspen Meadows outside their regular business hours, your call will automatically be forwarded to the Dolce International corporate call center.
+For reasons too complicated to explain here, the corporate call center may report that the BoostCon room block is sold out.  **Do Not Panic**.
+As of this writing, the Meadows continues to make rooms available to us at the conference rate.
+However, that condition may not continue forever, so

+   a) make your reservation ASAP

+   b) if you have trouble reaching a reservation agent on the Meadows
+      property by phone, please fill out and fax (or email) the reservations form directly to the Meadows using the contact information above

 __ /site-media/boostcon-08-hotel-reservation.doc

 Details